 Campers are permitted to make their own purchases in the camp store (soap, shampoo, toothbrushes, flashlights).
-However, some campers have difficulty limiting their spending.
+However, some campers have difficulty limiting their spending or keeping track of their belongings (like water bottles).
 Please take some time to discuss this with your camper and let us know if you do not want them participating in any camp activities that have extra charges.